Zyqua/Zyqua.github.io/source/posts/musicalcollection.md

 - 《I'll Be Here》
 - 《When the Earth Explodes》
 - 《And When There's Nothing Left》
-- ❤《All I See Is》
+- 👍《All I See Is》
 - 《...》
-- ❤《It Starts with a Beginning》
+- 👍《It Starts with a Beginning》
 - 《Collections Create》
 - 《What's Left Behind》
 - 《We Resonate》